Gender and Society in Contemporary Japan

 - Term 2

-The course is designed to offer a critical overview of changes occurring in the late 20th century Japanese culture and society to Year 1 and/or Year 2 undergraduate students.
-The course will complement and enhance the offerings available in the section, especially in bringing in the contemporary perspective on Japan which is essential for preparing the students for their 3rd year abroad.
+The module is designed to offer a critical overview of changes occurring in the late 20th century Japanese culture and society to Year 1 and/or Year 2 undergraduate students.
+The module will complement and enhance the offerings available in the section, especially in bringing in the contemporary perspective on Japan which is essential for preparing the students for their 3rd year abroad.

 No pre-requisites are required though a basic knowledge of Japanese culture would be an advantage.
-This course is available to Year 1 and/or Year 2 students as an open option on all SOAS degrees.
+This module is available to Year 1 and/or Year 2 students as an open option on all SOAS degrees.
 There is no language requirement for this module.

-At the end of the course, the students will be able to demonstrate a clear knowledge about the discourses dominating present-day Japanese culture and society.
-The course will make use of (Japanese) media in order to familiarise them with self-representations as well as help them to discover how these discourses have entered the Japanese mainstream.
-While Issues in post-war Japanese society I deals more with the political aspects of life in Japan, this course will look at the cultural side, discuss changes that Japanese society has undergone and make the students think critically about them by incorporating a wide range of sources.
+At the end of the module, the students will be able to demonstrate a clear knowledge about the discourses dominating present-day Japanese culture and society.
+The module will make use of (Japanese) media in order to familiarise them with self-representations as well as help them to discover how these discourses have entered the Japanese mainstream.
+While Issues in post-war Japanese society I deals more with the political aspects of life in Japan, this module will look at the cultural side, discuss changes that Japanese society has undergone and make the students think critically about them by incorporating a wide range of sources.

 Classroom discussions will encourage the students to develop a critical awareness of present-day Japan and question their own stereotypes and images – which will be underlined by the essay, in which the students will be familiarised with bibliographic methods, taking also into account how sources from the world wide web should be dealt with.
 Furthermore, in the essay the students will be encouraged to make critical use of a wide range of media, such as books, academic journals and newspapers.
-The course is essential for anyone planning to further investigate contemporary Japanese culture and society in course of their degree.
+The module is essential for anyone planning to further investigate contemporary Japanese culture and society in module of their degree.

 Scope and syllabus